 Upon completion of an Excelsior College Master of Business Administration with a Leadership Concentration, the graduate will be able to:

 - 1. Discuss key issues and challenges associated with managing organizational changes. - 2.
 Apply leadership strategies to manage conflicts in the workplace.

-Conflict Management (3 credits)
+- Conflict Management (3 credits)

-[BUS 560 Conflict Management, MLS 694 Theories of

-Conflict and Conflict Resolution]
+[MWB/BUS 601: Mediation]

-Leadership (3 credits)
+- Leadership (3 credits)

 [BUS 552 Leadership]

-OR